 Typer Companion

-> Wizard-first orchestration for Typer.
-Give ambitious scripts step validation, context retention, and graceful recovery.
+> Wizard-first orchestration for Typer: step validation, remembered context, and graceful recovery for ambitious scripts.

 Typer Companion

-Wizard-first orchestration for Typer.
-Give ambitious scripts step validation, context retention, and graceful recovery.
+Wizard-first orchestration for Typer: step validation, remembered context, and graceful recovery for ambitious scripts.

-Typer Companion is a small runtime for the moment when a clean Typer CLI stops being "just a command" and starts becoming a real operational flow.
+Typer Companion is the small, generic runtime for when a clean Typer CLI stops being “just a command” and becomes a real operational flow—without pulling in anyone’s mono-repo or infra opinions.

 Why it exists